priolo/jon-template/README.md

 I wanted a default SINGLETON SERVICE that could keep some properties (for example `baseUrl`)
 But if necessary, since it is a `class`, several instances can be created.

-I can use sli STORE even outside REACT (and therefore in SERVICE AJAX)
+I can use STORE even outside REACT (and therefore in SERVICE AJAX)
 For example, here I set the STATE `busy` of the STORE` layout` when the SERVICE is busy:
 [in SERVICE (outside REACT)](https://github.com/priolo/jon-template/blob/7f8c02cbd72371c1018f7a689ed625577f22f206/src/plugins/AjaxService.js#L43)
 ```js